sk88studiosinc-maker/soulsound-v0/frequency-stacking-rules.md

 4. Turn Structure
 Each round has four phases:
 1. World Phase
-The Guide introduces a System Pressure:
+The Guide introduces a System Pressure, such as:
-Examples:
 Time acceleration
 Scarcity event
 Emotional extraction